futufeld/kmedoids/README.md

 #### `map :: (a -> b) -> [a] -> [b]`

-The `map` function returns the result of applying the given function to every element in the given `List`.
+The `map` function returns the result of applying the given function to every element in the given list.
 Examples:

 ```
 map (+1) [1,2,3]  = [2,3,4]